Patrick322/delani-studio/README.md

 cd Delani-Studio
 cd IP3
-code . or atom . depending on the text editor of your choise.
+code . or atom . depending on the text editor of your choice.

 ## Known Bugs